top of page

 Brown v.
 Board of Education: Separate is Unequal

+They set policies according to their interpretation of passages that appear to limit women.
 A narrow understanding of 1 Timothy 2 and 1 Corinthians 14 can lead to believing that God assigned leadership and authority only to males and service and subjugation only to females.
-They may say both male and female roles are equal and highly valued, yet the male roles are unrestricted and more highly paid while the female responsibilities are secondary, subject to male supervision, and are chronically underpaid.
 It means men and women are equal but different.

 Women and men both have value in all areas.
 The Bible does not endorse that roles or activities be determined by gender.
 Our calling at home, church, and society, is determined by the gifting of the Holy Spirit and not by gender.
 In contrast to their first-century contemporaries, early Christians attempted to surmount social divisions.